Sjhunt93/Universal-Grid-Sequencer/README.md

 This README would normally document whatever steps are necessary to get your application up and running.

+# License #

+The source code provided here is proteced by two licenses.
+The source code for the Universal Grid Sequencer (everything under the source folder) is protected by a GNU license.
+However the JUCE source code is protected by a seperate license, (also partially GNU) https://juce.com/juce-5-license.

 ### What is this repository for? ###

 * Quick summary